 Treatment for hip pain will depend on its cause.
 Many people find that they’re able to manage their pain with rest, lifestyle changes, and over-the-counter medication at first.
 However, home remedies can sometimes begin to lose their effectiveness over time.

-Luckily, there are also several non-surgical treatments available for hip pain, including physiotherapy, hip exercises, and steroid injections.
-But some people find that these only offer relief for a certain period, too.
+Luckily, several non-surgical treatments are available for hip pain, including physiotherapy, hip exercises, and steroid injections.
+But some people find that these only offer relief for a certain period.

 If you’re still experiencing pain or mobility issues, having exhausted all non-surgical treatments, surgery may be the next option.